14rynx/timer-bot/README.md

 ### Written Guide
 If you want to set up this bot quickly, you can use the following [invite link](https://discord.com/oauth2/authorize?client_id=1180817944813518879&permissions=3072&scope=bot).

-Type `!help` to see all commands and `!auth` to authorize a character.
+Type `/auth` to authorize a character.
 This character needs to have the `Station Manager` role to allow API access to his corporation's structures.
+(You can find it in game Corporation -> Administration -> Role Management -> Station Services).
+Once authorized you can use `/info` to see all your structures, `/characters` to see your authorized characters and `/callback` to set where you want to be notified.
+Once you are done and no longer want to use the bot, use `/revoke` to delete the esi tokens.

-(You can find it in game Corporation -> Administration -> Role Management -> Station Services) For any things regarding maintenance I will try to notify people on my community [discord sever](https://discord.com/invite/fT3eShrg5g).
+For any things regarding maintenance I will try to notify people on my community [discord sever](https://discord.com/invite/fT3eShrg5g).

 ### Video Guide